We the people… whenever we see it, we ask ourselves who they were. We ask ourselves about slavery. Just like the Founders did.

 With human rights on their minds, Americans faced the compromises over slavery.
 Most were not happy with them.
 But in the end, most Americans agreed that the experiment was not worth abandoning over slavery.
-It seems like a cop-out to us today, knowing that it would take a civil war to end slavery, but it is actually true that in 1787, many Americans believed slavery would die out within a generation.
-And what would guaranty that process more firmly than establishing a democratic union?
+Again, we recognize this as a failure today, knowing that it would take a civil war to end slavery, but it is actually true that in 1787, many antislavery (and some proslavery) Americans believed slavery would die out within a generation.
+And what would guarantee that process more firmly than establishing a democratic union?
 What good would it do to insist on abolishing slavery now, thought people in 1787, thus driving the southern states out of the union?
-That way, slavery was guaranteed to go on in the south.
+That way, slavery was guaranteed to go on in the south, in whatever nation was created there.
 But if those southern states were coaxed into the democratic union, slavery would end.
 Northern states were passing gradual emancipation acts; so would the south.

 The Constitution was ratified, but it was close.
 The nation was established.
 It was a remarkable achievement.
 We’ve seen that the nation really was founded on revolutionary ideals, and that all those ideals were not betrayed by the Founders.
 The inclusion of slavery in the new nation was a problem and a mistake, but it was not the result of apathy or complacence.
 Slavery was protected because the Founders, and most Americans, could not bear to destroy the nation by abolishing slavery and losing the southern states of the union.